abnamro/repository-scanner/components/resc-backend/README.md

 make clean
 ```
 </details>
-&nbsp

 #### Run locally using docker
 <details>
   <summary>Preview</summary>
-  Build the RESC Backend docker image locally by running the following commands:
+  Run the RESC Backend docker image locally by running the following commands:

 - Pull the docker image from registry:
 ```bash